JeanNessen/cpp_Raytracer/Google_tests/lib/docs/gmock_faq.md

 `ON_CALL`s) from back to front?
 Because this allows a user to set up a mock's behavior for the common case early (e.g. in the mock's constructor or the test fixture's set-up phase) and customize it with more specific rules later.
-If gMock searches from front to back, this very useful pattern won't be possible.
+If gMock searches from front to back, this very useful m_pattern won't be possible.

 ### gMock prints a warning when a function without EXPECT_CALL is called, even if I have set its behavior using ON_CALL.
 Would it be reasonable not to show the warning in this case?